 This could be caused by ingestion of lead, found in paints or imported pottery, or ingestion of a toxic plant such as the woolly pod milkweed.

-Regardless of the cause, most cases of head tilt have similarities.
+Regardless of the cause, most cases of head tilt have similarities, and a lot of supportive care will be needed.
+Here are some key issues to keep in mind.

 The “down” eye (the one facing the floor) will usually not close and will require eye ointment to keep the eye moist.